-Everything you ever wanted to know about advisors, Part 1 Here are answers to some frequently asked questions about advisors.
+Everything you ever wanted to know about advisors, Part 1.
+Nivi · January 31st, 2008 Here are answers to some frequently asked questions about advisors.

 "Quality" means posts that are a) generally relevant to startups and b) contain a decent amount of useful discussion/advice.
 All posts on this page have been looked at manually.
 Within groups (and sub-groups) stories are sorted in descending date order because newer stories are more timely (in addition to often having more comments).

 The round includes angel investors and VCs: Mitch Kapor (founder of Lotus), Bill Lee, Rich Chen, Charles River Ventures (George Zachary & Bill Tai), Brian McClendon (angel, VP of Engineering at Google), Kima Ventures (Jeremie Berrebi & Xavier Niel), Warren Hellman (previously at Lehman Bros), Ben Narasin (TriplePoint Ventures), Pietro Dova, Sean Glass (Top Floor), Transmedia Capital (Chris Redlitz & Peter Boboff, of Kicklabs incubator).
 We’ve written about AppMakr a few times in the past — the startup launched in early 2010, allowing users to put together an iPhone application with a surprisingly small amount of work involved.
 COO Daniel Odio says that applications built using AppMakr now represent around 1% of the apps on the App Store — or around 3,000 applications.